 Cassava (Manihot esculenta) is a traditional root crop in Africa, though scarcely known outside of its native tropical habitat.
 As Mutsaers points out, cassava is alien to Africa; the plant was, in fact, introduced there from Brazil by Portuguese traders in the 16th century.
 Cassava is a tough plant that tolerates uncertain rainfall and marginal soil, two compliant virtues that have earned it the nickname “bread of the tropics”.
 One of cassava’s weak spots is its susceptibility to the African cassava mosaic virus, first reported from East Africa in 1894.
 Virus epidemics have severely impacted cassava production resulting in great economic losses and in some cases, famine.
 In the 1970s high priority was given to breeding mosaic resistant cassava.
 Scientists at the IITA in Nigeria managed to do this by drawing on parent varieties developed by earlier crossing M. esculenta with virus-resistant tree cassava (Manihot glaziovii, believed to be a natural hybrid of Ceara rubber and cassava) species at the Amani research station in East Africa (the actual breeding process is much more complex than a simple crossing of two species but I leave the details out…).
 Back then, I was given some virus-resistant cassava “sticks”, as the vegetative stem cuttings are known, and advised to propagate them and give the offspring to farmers (Figure 4).

 In theory, this was a good idea.
 In practice, it proved less redeeming.
 While the virus-free cassava increased beautifully, it wasn’t a hit with the locals.
 Breeding resistance to the cassava mosaic virus, it seems, also thickened the cassava leaf epidermis.
 Perhaps this was by design because the leaf-feeding whitefly is the principal vector of cassava mosaic (other anatomical and/or phytochemical traits may also have been affected; the exact resistance mechanism is unknown to me).
 In the event, the culinary properties of the virus-resistant cassava leaf were noticeably different.
-Farmers complained that it wasn’t “sweet” as the native varieties.
+Farmers complained that it wasn’t “sweet” like the native varieties.
 I should point out that eating cassava leaves was almost a daily ritual in Sierra Leone, so local preference may have steered people’s reactions.
-Over time I, too, acquired a taste for the local leaf, and the virus-free cassava was indeed different!
+Over time I, too, acquired a taste for the local leaf, and the virus-free cassava was not the same!

 Similar resistance was encountered trying to disseminate improved japonica rice varieties bred at the International Rice Research Institute (IRRI) in the Philippines, which were increased locally by the West African Rice Development Association (WARDA).
 The IRRI varieties grew beautifully with fertilizer and controlled irrigation but they lacked the fluffy texture and sweet flavor of native Mende upland “red” rice (Oryza glabberima) produced under traditional slash and burn cultivation (Figure 5).
 Swamp rice was a tough sell to slash and burn farmers, as were environment controls like irrigation, seedling nurseries, and line-planting with sticks and string.
 Of course, fertilizer was out of the question for most farmers, so it was natural for them to favor the native rice varieties that were better adapted to Sierra Leone’s acid, infertile upland soils, in spite of the generally low grain yield.
 But why did agronomists ignore upland rice?
 Breeding programs for upland rice did not exist in Sierra Leone, nor did initiatives aimed at finding ways to stabilize upland production systems2.
 The answer lay in the swamps, and the battle cry was “develop them!”.

 What does this say about the African peasant farmer’s capacity for change?
 Henk Mutsaers confesses that he’s had second thoughts about the idea of re-wiring the traditional peasant-farmer for the future.
 Commercial, market-centered farming in Africa may take a completely different mindset that can only be gestated de novo rather than inoculated through participatory rural appraisal and training and visit confabs.
 Indeed, there are signs of a new entrepreneurial vanguard in the ascendant peri-urban farming movement, taking its lead from a sophisticated reading of urban markets and demographics (a global phenomenon, actually).
 Curiously, Mutsaers is silent about the ever-spreading Chinese footprint in Africa, in progress now for well over a decade and bound to deeply impact African agriculture and markets.
 Of course the Chinese are certainly not the only players in the global land grab; perusal of the Oakland Institute’s Understanding Land Investment Deals in Africa indicates a diverse mix of public and private stakeholders.
 In the event, the verdict is still out on the transglobal farming model.
 If carefully implemented and managed, it is plausible that vertically integrated, “international” farming may contribute to the long-awaited green revolution in Africa.
 On the other hand, I don’t see why farmers must conform to any particular mold.
 Why can’t African farmers be traditional and market-centered, or a mixture of both?
-After all, there are greater extremes coexisting in the industrialized West: artisan modes of production e.g. organic and specialty micro-farms in the shadow of industrial mega-farms in the Midwestern USA.
+After all, there are greater extremes coexisting in the industrialized West: artisan modes of production e.g. organic and specialty farm-to-table operations in the shadow of industrial mega-farms in the Midwestern USA.
 I think there’s room for everyone’s persuasion.

 Returning to the subject of technology transfer, the failure of farming systems research (FSR) and other donor-inspired fads in Africa gives one pause to contemplate the legacy of foreign intervention in agricultural production systems.
 Africa is rife with monuments bearing witness to well-intentioned but ultimately botched attempts to reshape African agriculture along modern lines (Figure 6).